 You can see how you can organize your videos and activities in the video below.

-What summer videos have you found and included in your summer lessons?
+What summer speech therapy YouTube videos have you found and included in your summer lessons?
 I would love to add them to my collection of materials!
 Share in the comments.